 - Isaac Everett draws on verse 1 in an easy, singable refrain.
 As usual, he assumes the verses will be spoken rather than sung to a background vamp.

 - PFAS presents a whole six options; 19C is responsorial, introducing the viewpoint that creation and the word ‘show the way to the kingdom of light’.
 The 19E refrain emphasises the concluding prayer (verse 14) quoted at the beginning of this section.
-It is also a reminder that:
+Which leads on to:

-- A good reggae version of ‘By the rivers of Babylon’ picks up another much-quoted verse (the last): ‘Let the words of my mouth…’ Children will enjoy this little chorus and even remember it.
+- A good reggae version of ‘By the rivers of Babylon’ picks up that much-quoted last verse: ‘Let the words of my mouth…’ Children will enjoy this little chorus and even remember it.
 This song sits equally well with Psalm 137, from which the main verses and title are taken.